galaxyhaxz/galaxyhaxz/README.md

 *Life is a quest for exploration and an endless opportunity to learn new things.*

-## Searching for an IT job, I'm willing to relocate and also work unpaid.
+### Searching for an IT job, I'm willing to relocate and also work unpaid.
+### I'm interested in both game design and software development, C/C++/Go/Python.

 <!--
 **galaxyhaxz/galaxyhaxz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.